ethereum/go-ethereum/README.md

 ## Disclaimer

-**The software and related documentation are under active development, all subjected to potential future change without notification and not ready for production use.
+**The software and related documentation are under active development, all subject to potential future change without notification and not ready for production use.
 The code and security audit have not been fully completed and not ready for any bug bounty.
 We advise you to be careful and experiment on the network at your own risk.
 Stay safe out there.**

 ## Binance Smart Chain

-Binance Smart Chain client is based on the go-ethereum fork so that it stays compatible with all the existing smart contracts and Ethereum tooling.
+The goal of Binance Smart Chain is to bring programmability and interoperability to Binance Chain.
+In order to embrace the existing popular community and advanced technology, it will bring huge benefits by staying compatible with all the existing smart contracts on Ethereum and Ethereum tooling.
+And to achieve that, the easiest solution is to develop based on go-ethereum fork, as we respect the great work of Ethereum very much.

+Binance Smart Chain starts its development based on go-ethereum fork.
+So you may see many toolings, binaries and also docs are based on Ethereum ones, such as the name “geth”.

-Binance Smart Chain is an innovative solution to bring programmability and interoperability to Binance Chain.
-Binance Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
+But from that baseline of EVM compatible, Binance Smart Chain introduces  a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

-The Binance Smart Chain also supports EVM-compatible smart contracts and protocols.
 Cross-chain transfer and other communication are possible due to native support of interoperability.
+Relayers and on-chain contracts are developed to support that.
 Binance DEX remains a liquid venue of the exchange of assets on both chains.
 This dual-chain architecture will be ideal for users to take advantage of the fast trading on one side and build their decentralized apps on the other side. **The Binance Smart Chain** will be:

 - **A self-sovereign blockchain**: Provides security and safety with elected validators.
 - **EVM-compatible**: Supports all the existing Ethereum tooling along with faster finality and cheaper transaction fees.